 What’s New With The California Nursing Licensure Process?

 Earlier this year, it suddenly got a little more expensive to get or renew some types of nursing licenses in the Golden State.

-The California Board of Registered Nursing voted on March 29th to give the green light to implementation of statute to bump up licensure application and renewal fees.
+The California Board of Registered Nursing voted on March 29th to give the green light to implement the statute to bump up licensure application and renewal fees.
 That meant that many California nursing license fees went up when the decision went into effect on April 5th.

 For example, a temporary license fee jumped from $50 to $100.

 A nurse practitioner certification application fee increased from $150 to $500, as did the application fees for clinical nurse specialists, nurse midwives, and nurse anesthetists.

 A nurse practitioner hoping to renew their California nursing license will now pay $150, nurse midwives, clinical nurse specialists, and nurse anesthetists.